 The focus is on child development and parenting in traditional and non-traditional families, the role of the father, the relation between temperament and parenting, child care, and aetiology of abnormal child development (including anxiety, deficits in moral development, and juvenile delinquency), and on preventive and curative interventions targeting child-rearing problems and psychopathology.

-Research lines in the Child Development programme are:
+Please find further information on all of the research lines in the Child Development programme below: